Skip to main content

 Open Vulnerabilities

 The chart depicts open vulnerabilities.
-Hover your mouse over the Open vulnerabilities chart to see the vulnerabilities by filtered severity for that date:
+Hover your mouse over the Open vulnerabilities chart to see the vulnerabilities by filtered severity for that date.
+Hover over the filter icon to see the active filters that are influencing the chart.

 note